-239A.
-CREATION OF LOCAL LEGISLATURES OR COUNCIL OF MINISTERS OR BOTH FOR CERTAIN UNION TERRITORIES a. a body, whether elected or partly nominated and partly elected, to function as a Legislature for the b. a Council of Ministers, or both with such constitution, powers and functions, in each case, as may be specified in the law.

-1. Parliament may by law create for the Union territory of Pondicherry-

-Union territory, or

-2. Any such law as is referred to in clause (1) shall not be deemed to be an amendment of this Constitution for the purposes of article 368 notwithstanding that it contains any provision which amends or has the effect of amending this Constitution.
+- 1. Parliament may by law create for the Union territory of Pondicherry- - a body, whether elected or partly nominated and partly elected, to function as a Legislature for the Union territory, or - b. a Council of Ministers, - or both with such constitution, powers and functions, in each case, as may be specified in the law. - 2.
+Any such law as is referred to in clause (1) shall not be deemed to be an amendment of this Constitution for the purposes of article 368 notwithstanding that it contains any provision which amends or has the effect of amending this Constitution.